 The number of new stores reflects the number of stores opened during a particular reporting period.
 Before we open new stores, we incur pre-opening expenses described below under "Pre-Opening Expenses" and we make an initial investment in inventory.
-We also make initial capital investments in fixtures and equipment, which we amortize over time.
+We also make initial capital investments in fixtures and equipment, which we amortize over time

-We opened 34 new stores in 2017.
+We opened 37 new stores, including one relocated store, and closed 2 stores in 2018.
 We expect new store growth to be the primary driver of our sales growth.
-Our initial lease terms are typically between five to seven years with options to renew for two or three successive five-year periods.
+Our initial lease terms are approximately seven years with options to renew for three to five successive five-year periods.
 Our portable and predictable real estate model focuses on backfilling existing markets and entering new markets in contiguous states.
 Our new stores often open with higher sales levels as a result of greater advertising and promotional spend in connection with grand opening events, but decline shortly thereafter to our new store model levels.